SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 1. `Story Stylesheet`: *(strings)*'s to make sure your newly added type actually does something we **must** give it custom styling.
 Please edit 'Wizardry' with your own custom name(s).

     - ```css
-      /* Place the css below in your story stylesheet */ .flash-container .flash-message.flash-wizardry .flash-progress {
+      /* Place the css below in your story stylesheet PLEASE PICK THE CORRECT VERSION FOR THE CONTENT!*/ .flash-container .flash-message.flash-wizardry .flash-progress {
           /* Progress bar color */
           background-color: rgba(255, 153, 0, 0.15);